One-Health-Research-Consulting/open-rvfcast/README.md

 running the modeling module.

-The output of the data acquisition pipeline is an Africa wide dataset produced by joining every source above together.
-There are two versions.
-`africa_full_data` and `africa_full_rvf_model_data`.
-The first is the full dataset of explanatory variables and the second pairs that with RVF outbreak data as the response variable.
-The following command will start the data acquisition pipeline, either downloading pre-processed files from an AWS bucket or other cloud based resource or re-generating the data from the raw sources.
-The expected size of the full pipeline is
-\>200Gb and so will require significant storage and time to run.
-Each day in the africa_ful_rvf_model_data is saved as a separate parquet file of ~500Mb.
+The output of the data acquisition pipeline is an Africa wide dataset (`africa_full_predictor_data`) produced by joining every source above together.
+The following command will start the data acquisition pipeline, either downloading pre-processed files from cloud storage or re-generating the data from the raw sources.
+The expected size of the full pipeline is ~1.9 TB and so will require significant storage and time to run.
+Each day in the africa_full_predictor_data is saved as a separate parquet file of ~500Mb.

-    tar_make(africa_full_rvf_model_data, script = "predictor_data_processing_targets.R")
+    tar_make(africa_full_predictor_data, script = "predictor_data_processing_targets.R")

 For detailed documentation on the pipeline’s dynamic branching implementation and how incremental updates work, see